ORTHODONTICS IS MORE THAN BRACES

 SOME HABITS MAY AFFECT THE BITE

-Prolonged and aggressive thumb sucking or pacifier habits may cause the teeth to grow out of alignment.
+Prolonged and aggressive thumb sucking or pacifier habits, as well as persistent mouth breathing, may cause the teeth to grow out of alignment.
 Problems are usually dependent upon the amount of time, frequency and intensity of the habit.
 With frequent and intense habits, you may observe: flared upper front teeth, pushed back lower front teeth or an open space in the front.
 Open bites are caused by a reshaping of the palate due to vigorous pressure and may cause the tongue to be positioned forward when swallowing, thus maintaining the bite open at the front.
 When the palate is higher, the upper arch gets narrower causing the posterior teeth to bite in a crossed manner.
 At our office, we try to discourage non-nutritive habits before the age of two to avoid more permanent damages to the developing dentition.

 SLEEP DISORDERED BREATHING